ukpdb111/jekyll-now/about.md

 This blog is to support those taking their first steps in, or just interested in, the provisioning and configuration of cloud infrastructure by code.
 It will get you up and running quickly providing you with a foundation from which you can develop your capabilities further.

-I will be mainly focusing on the tools Terraform and Ansible targeting UKClouds Enterprise Cloud Compute service via vCloud Director and their Cloud Native Infrastructure powered by OpenStack.
+I will be mainly focusing on the tools Terraform and Ansible targeting UKClouds Enterprise Cloud Compute Cloud service accessible via vCloud Director and their Cloud Native Infrastructure powered by OpenStack.

 When you have a basic foundation you can then move onto the migraine inducing [Periodic Table Of DevOps](https://xebialabs.com/periodic-table-of-devops-tools/).